mviereck/x11docker/README.md

 # Troubleshooting
 For troubleshooting, run `x11docker` or `x11docker-gui` in a terminal. x11docker shows some warnings if something is insecure or is going wrong.
 Additionally, you can use option `--verbose` to see logfile output.
 You can get help in the [issue tracker](https://github.com/mviereck/x11docker/issues).
- - On systems without a root password like Ubuntu, activate option `--sudo`.

 # Security
 Main purpose of x11docker is to run dockered GUI applications while preserving and improving container isolation.